Paul Rosenberg (manager): Clothing

 In 2002, contrary to Jay-Z and Damon Dash's Rocawear, Rosenberg and Eminem co-formed their fashion line after being inspired, called Shady Limited.
 The brand was discontinued in 2006 due to the impact of Eminem's prescription drug addiction.

 On-screen appearances

 In 2004, Rosenberg appeared at Eminem's Shady National Convention along with Dr. Dre, 50 Cent and future U.S. president Donald Trump, which premiered that September on MTV.
-He also made a cameo appearance of the music video for Eminem's single, "Berzerk" (2013).
-Then, he appeared on the HBO documentary miniseries, The Defiant Ones, which centers around the partnership between Dr. Dre and Jimmy Iovine; the documentary premiered in mid-July 2017.
+He also made a cameo appearance in the music video for Eminem's single, "Berzerk" (2013).
+Then, he appeared on the HBO documentary miniseries The Defiant Ones, which centers around the partnership between Dr. Dre and Jimmy Iovine; the documentary premiered in mid-July 2017.

 He also made a surprise appearance through social media, supporting 50 Cent's January 30, 2020 star induction into the Hollywood Walk of Fame.
+He also made an appearance for Dr. Dre's induction on March 19, 2024.

 Personal life

 Rosenberg is Jewish.
-He formerly resided in New York City in the mid-1990s.
 Since 2006, Rosenberg has been a resident of Alpine, New Jersey.